efarish/portfolio/mobile/kivy_gps_tracker/README.md

   <img src="./assets/img/demo0.jpg" width=20% height=20% />
 </p>

 For the next screenshot, the Kivy app was installed to Android and iPhone devices.
-The blue dots are the GPS coordinates of the two phones which were first transmitted and then broadcasted to the signed-in users using a API Gateway Websocket.
+The blue dots are the GPS coordinate locations of the two phones whose GPS coordinates were first transmitted to the AWS cloud service and then broadcasted back to the signed-in users using a API Gateway Websocket connection.

 <p align="center">
   <img src="./assets/img/demo1.jpg" width=20% height=20% />